Help Topics

 In contrast, Humanist organisations champion a secular, non-religious philosophy that tends to be quite strict and limiting when compared to our own outlook.

-Ceremonial Practices
+Ceremonial practices

 When it comes to the conduct of ceremonies, we at FuturFaith offer training to individuals, enabling them to officiate at events that might blend traditional religious elements with modern, personalised touches.